jgnunes/platinum_genomes/linux.md

 Lines 2-4 show the output of the command.
 Don't worry about understanding it now, since we will discuss the command *ls* in more detail later.
 Also notice that not every command returns an output.
 Some just do their job quietly and only display a message if an error has occurred.

-Finally, line 6 presents the user with the prompt again.
+Finally, line 5 presents the user with the prompt again.
 That means the command execution is done and the terminal is ready to run another command.

+# The shell
+Whenever we run a command in the terminal, the command is processed by a program called *shell*, which will interpret the command and send back the output to the terminal.
+There are various shells available but the most common one is called *bash*, which stands for Bourne again shell.
+Bash is the most popular flavour of shell in Linux systems, and it also is the default shell on macOS.